Marijn17s/PitStop/README.md

 - Verify user exists in database
 - Check password was hashed correctly during registration
 - Ensure `NEXTAUTH_SECRET` is set in `.env.local`

-**Session not persisting**
-- Check `NEXTAUTH_URL` matches your current URL
-- Verify cookies are enabled in browser
-- Check browser console for errors

 ## Security